 Estate Agent Courses

-Real Estate legislation requires all new estate agents to produce a Portfolio of Evidence (PoE) over a 12 month period, which will reflect their practical experience and knowledge that they gained during their first year at work.
-PropAcademy’s innovative, online PoE course can help you get it right, the first time.
+Real Estate legislation requires all new estate agents to produce a Portfolio of Evidence (PoE) over a 12 month period, reflecting their practical experience and knowledge that they gained during their first year at work.
+PropAcademy’s innovative, online course can help you get it right, the first time.

 Real Estate legislation requires all Intern Estate Agents to progress to Full Status Agents after their first year of trading.
 To become a Full Status Agent you must complete your NQF4 and then your PDE4.
 PropAcademy’s innovative NQF4 course can help you get it right, the first time.